 This is just a big bin of odd lacing pieces, all made in the USA from USA cattlehides, mostly 9/64" by 9/64" in cross section.
 These are trimmings; some pieces are only an inch or two long, some are 14 inches long, most are in between. $12 per pound, USA shipping included.

 Left over from making gloves, this is a thin, very soft leather that is from deer, sheep, and some goat hides.
 All pieces are white to off-white/grayish.
 Sold in five pound boxes, $40 per box, USA shipping included.

 Horween makes excellent quality heavy cowhide leathers for saddlery and harness use, belts too, and a lot of other uses too, we suppose, as we've noticed over the years how many requests we get for Horween's excellent leathers.
 These scrap pieces are left over from belt making - the pieces are large, running from the size of your hand up to 1 to 2 square feet of total surface area.
-OK so look, Jack - that box over in the left photo has about 120 pounds of this leather in it - that IS NOT FIVE POUNDS of this leather and because this is SCRAP leather guess what?
+OK so look, Jack - that box in the photos has about 120 pounds of this leather in it - that IS NOT FIVE POUNDS of this leather and because this is SCRAP leather guess what?
 Yup, You gut it, as we say in Maine, there may be SCRATCHES or HOLES in it.
-GASP!!
-Thickness will run from 6 oz up to 12 oz, and colors will be mostly earthtones, a little black, maybe, all sold in a random mix.
+Thickness will run from 5 oz up to 12 oz, and colors will be mostly earthtones, a little black, maybe, all sold in a random mix.
 A difficult leather to find - you can try to get it directly from Horween, but - trust us on this - they won't answer your calls nor your e-mails.
 Ever.
 We guess that's the way you run your sales department when your leather sells itself.

 Horween Heavy Scrap Pieces — 5 Pounds for $45, 48-state shipping included.